 What happens next surprises her so much she nearly blows her act.
 Sethis opens the cell and ushers in a beautiful blond-haired woman who wears a green gown.
 The woman has dark lenses strapped over her eyes.

 “I’m happy you survived,” he says to the woman.
 “As you see, I suffered an eye injury as well, but come, I think you’ll enjoy this.
 These are the two who killed our mistress.”
 He regains his seat.
-Limax bends over his shoulder, apparently rapt as they both look at the orb.
+The woman is, of course, really Limax, and bends over Sethis’ shoulder, peering with him into the orb, as if rapt.
 Just then, Megaera notices Stefan’s hollow eyes flick up to meet her own.
-She knows he’s ready.
+She knows Stefan is free . . . and ready.

 I’m not sure what happens between Megaera and Stefan in the denouement.
 I guess they just start with a hug.

 Hope I haven’t messed up your story too much.

 Steve immediately sent a reply to the Rice University address on the envelope.

 Thanks for sending me an excellent and satisfying conclusion to the story.
 You got all the characters right, and of course you know that.
 Please call me as soon as you get this.

 What did she mean by all this?
 Was she trying to re-start something?
 He needed to talk to someone, and the only person other than Tess herself would be Rei.
 He’d be coming to his graduation party at the end of the week, but Steve couldn’t wait that long.